ITMicaH/Powershell-functions/Citrix/XenDesktop/Readme.md

 # Update-PVSDiskVMWareTools.ps1
 Creates a new PVS version, adds an e1000 nic to the VM and boots the PVS device from it.
 Then the VMWare Tools are updated and cleanup is performed.

+# UpgradeCitrixBackend.ps1
+## Functions
+### Upgrade-CitrixComponents
+This function will detect which Citrix backend server application is installed and upgrade the components by mounting the appropriate ISO file and perform a silent update.
+If Provisioning Services is present in the environment the PVS iso must also be present on the ISOPath location.
+ISO names cannot be altered.

+## ChangeLog
+02-11-2023 : v1.0

+## Examples
+EXAMPLE:

+`PS\> Upgrade-CitrixComponents -ISOPPath \\FileServer\Share\Citrix`